 During the course of my master’s program—teaching English as a foreign language—I began to understand why I wasn’t achieving the stability I craved.
-We would look at the motivation of language learners and those who achieved success versus those who remained stuck.
-Through that, I came across work on “possible selves” by motivational psychologists Hazel Markus and Paula Nurius.
-Over the next few years, I developed their framework into a powerful exercise that I use whenever I’m feeling stuck.
+As we looked at the motivation of language learners and those who achieved success versus those who remained stuck, I came across work on “possible selves” by psychologists Hazel Markus and Paula Nurius.
+Over the next few years, I developed their framework into a powerful exercise to discover my ideal self.
+I it use whenever I’m feeling stuck.

-When I first tried it, the exercise made me realize that fear of boredom defined the kinds of jobs I would accept, my decision to enroll in the master’s program and my haste to escape the moment I handed in the dissertation.
+When I first tried it, the exercise made me realize that fear of boredom defined the jobs I would accept.
+It factored into my decision to enroll in the master’s program and my haste to escape the moment I handed in the dissertation.
 I was addicted to moving countries because I was afraid of being bored.
 Realizing that helped me stay longer in places—three or four years rather than six to 10 months—as I learned to understand the constant flight urge.
-Years later, the exercise helped me work out why I had writer’s block, and I eventually finished the book I’d been writing for so long.
+Years later, the exercise helped me work out why I had writer’s block.
+I eventually finished the book I’d been writing for so long.

 Warning: This one goes deep, so make sure you’re really ready to explore your subconscious.

 You’re going to visualize and describe, in writing, three different versions of yourself a year in the future: your ideal self, your probable self and your feared self.
 From these, you can get an overall sense of the undercurrents shaping your life.
 If you want to explore even further, you can analyze the themes and patterns that emerge in your writing to make plans for the future.

 First, choose a time and place when you’re not going to be interrupted or distracted.
 You’ll need at least an hour for the initial writing, though you could split it into three separate sessions.
 The analysis stage can be done later.
 In fact, it might even be beneficial to return to what you’ve written with a fresh eye.